 South of Kihei and Wailea on Maui, the snorkeling at Five Caves is known for its diverse marine life and green sea turtles.
 This snorkeling spot is considered part of the "turtle town" region.
 Many divers consider Five Caves to be one of the best snorkeling dive sites on the island.
 It is best for experienced snorkelers and is definitely not a great place if there is south wave action.

 South of Lahaina and west of Maalaea on Maui, the snorkeling at Coral Gardens is known to be excellent.
+While there are are some reefs close to shore, the main dive spot is located well off-shore and most snorkelers access via kayak.
 Coral Gardens is for experienced snorkelers only due to long swim from shore.

 Southeast of Lahaina and west of Maalaea of Maui, the snorkeling at Papalaua State Wayside Park is known for its coral gardens on the eastern end.
 The Papalaua Wayside Park snorkeling is best early in the morning before the winds kick up.
 Snorkelers are treated to a bountiful display of butterfly fish and humuhumunukunukuapua'a (Hawaiian state fish aka rectangular triggerfish) along the shallow coral.